DiarmuidHenry/PP5/README.md

 ## Future Improvements/Developments

-- Add more functionality to the Product Development page, allowing the site owner to edit and remove products without having to access the admin panel.
 - Incorporate the 'stock' attribute into the orders logic.
 This would automatically update stock levels for individual items, which would be necessary for a large scale shop.
 For a smaller scale, this is somewhat unnecessary.
 - Add confirmation emails, order dispatch emails etc to be in line with features on other high end e-commerce sites.